 Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

-At once, an oxidiser, sanitiser and disinfectant, a good quantity of chlorine in your pool can help preserve the water quality.
-This ensures that your pool remains clean and free from microorganism growth and helps protect swimmers' health.
+At once, an oxidiser, sanitiser, disinfectant, and a good quantity of chlorine in your pool can help preserve the water quality.
+This ensures that your pool remains clean and free from microorganism growth and helps protect swimmers’ health.

 The following will give you a clear idea of adding chlorine to your pool.
 At the same time, you’ll also get to know what precautions you need to take while undertaking the task.